The longest unbeaten international runs of all time

 They went on to boss football for the next four years 😤 pic.twitter.com/bCNkaDO0cA

-Next on the list is Argentina, who went 31 games without suffering defeat from 1991 to 1993.
+Next on the list is another Argentina team, who went 31 games without suffering defeat from 1991 to 1993.
 The star of the show during this period was Gabriel Batistuta, who scored goals galore as the Albiceleste won back-to-back Copas America.
 Argentina were finally beaten by Colombia in World Cup 1994 qualification.

 Completing the top five is another Italy team, Vittorio Pozzo’s great side from the 1930s that won successive World Cups in 1934 and 1938 plus the Olympics in between.